-If your goal is earning more rewards (and it should be!), this means you need to cover as many purchases and bills with a credit card as you can.
+If your goal is earning more rewards (and it should be!), you need to cover as many purchases and bills with a credit card as you can.

 Your daily, weekly, and monthly charges will lead to more points, miles, or money in your favorite rewards account.
 The average household has plenty of expenses you can normally cover with plastic—however, not all work out to your advantage.
 See which of the following common expenses are a good fit for you.

-The average family with two children under the age of 5 spends $898 per month on food according to “moderate food plan” 2020 figures from the U.S. Department of Agriculture.
+The average family with two children under the age of five spends $898 per month on food according to “moderate food plan” 2020 figures from the U.S. Department of Agriculture.
 So covering groceries with a credit card is one of the fastest ways to rack up more rewards.
-This is especially true if you pick up a top rewards credit card for groceries, one of which lets you earn up to 6% back on U.S. grocery store purchases, until you reach $6,000 (the year’s spending cap), for $1,020 back in rewards that can be used as statement credits.
+This is especially true if you pick up a top rewards credit card for groceries.
+One lets you earn up to 6% back on U.S. grocery store purchases until you reach $6,000 (the year’s spending cap) for $1,020 back in rewards that can be used as statement credits.

-The U.S. Department of Agriculture also reports that around one-third of all food spending in the United States in 2017 went toward “services provided by food service establishments,” or dining out at last count.
-With this mind, dining is another huge opportunity when it comes to earning rewards, and that’s even more true when you pick up a rewards or travel credit card that offers bonus points on dining.
+The U.S. Department of Agriculture also reports that around one-third of all food spending in the United States in 2019 went toward “services provided by food service establishments” or dining out at last count.
+With this mind, dining is another huge opportunity when it comes to earning rewards, and that’s even truer when you pick up a rewards card or travel credit card that offers bonus points on dining.

 Gas and Transit